Topological Hall-like behavior of multidomain ferromagnets: Model approach. Random resistor network.

 \subsection{Resistor Network}

 The network is shown in Fig.~\ref{fig:domains}(b).
-It consists of 4-terminal (square) resistors and two-terminal (rectangular) resistors.
-The former describe current flow within domains, whereas the latter represent a possible added resistance to domain wall scattering between two opposite domains.
-Ultimately the resistor network could be in any M-by-N size.
-Periodic boundary conditions is applied in the transverse direction so that the bottom and top of the resistor network are connected into a sort of cylinder.
-In this way current would always be driven west to east in some way, although the path it would take varies depending on conditions imposed by the Hall effect and the domain wall resistance.
-The resistor network is considered to have discrete conductivity and spin dependent.
+It consists of four-terminal (square) and two-terminal (square) resistors.
+The former describes current flow within domains, whereas the latter represents a possible added resistance to domain-wall scattering between two opposite domains.
+Ultimately, the resistor network could be any M-by-N size.
+The periodic boundary condition is applied in the transverse direction so that the bottom and top of the resistor network are connected into a sort of cylinder.
+In this way, the current would always be driven west to east in some way, although the path it would take would vary depending on conditions imposed by the Hall effect and the domain wall resistance.
+The resistor network is considered to have discrete conductivity and spin-dependent.